unicef/rhizome/docs/api.rst

 Custom Serialization
 --------------------

-This takes the response given to the api ( list of objects where the region / campaigns are the keys), and translates that data into a csv where the indicators are columns, and the value for each campaign / region couple is the cooresponding cell value.
-This method also looks up the region/campaign/indicator id and passes these strings ( not ids ) back to the API.
+This takes the response given to the api ( list of objects where the location / campaigns are the keys), and translates that data into a csv where the indicators are columns, and the value for each campaign / location couple is the cooresponding cell value.
+This method also looks up the location/campaign/indicator id and passes these strings ( not ids ) back to the API.

   .. autoclass:: datapoints.api.serialize.CustomSerializer
      :members: